John Zacherle: Biography

+Zacherle was born in Philadelphia, Pennsylvania.

+In 1954, he gained his first television role at WCAU-TV in Philadelphia, where he was hired as an actor playing several roles (one was an undertaker) in Action in the Afternoon, a Western produced by the station and aired in the New York City market.
+Three years later, he was hired as the host of WCAU's Shock Theater, which debuted on October 7, 1957. it was so popular that when Zacherle asked for three human hairs to make a pillow, he received 23,000 replies.

 He was a close colleague of Philadelphia broadcaster Dick Clark, and sometimes filled in for Clark on road touring shows of Clark's American Bandstand in the 1960s.
 Clark reportedly gave Zacherle his nickname of "The Cool Ghoul".
-In 1958, partly with the assistance and backing of Clark, Zacherle cut "Dinner with Drac" for Cameo Records, backed by Dave Appell.
+In 1958, partly with the assistance and backing of Clark, Zacherle cut Dinner with Drac for Cameo Records, backed by Dave Appell.
 At first, Clark thought the recording – in which Zacherle recites humorously grisly limericks to rock and roll accompaniment – was too gory to play on Bandstand, and made Zacherle return to the studio to cut a second tamer version.
 Eventually both versions were released simultaneously as backsides on the same 45, and the record broke the top ten nationally.
 Zacherle later released several LPs mixing horror sound effects with novelty songs.